 USTR Highlights Mainland Chinese Policies, Other Concerns in Annual Trade Barrier Reports

 The Office of the U.S. Trade Representative recently issued its annual National Trade Estimate report, which describes significant foreign barriers to U.S. exports of goods and services, foreign direct investment and electronic commerce as well as the actions being taken to address those barriers.
 The NTE report covers significant barriers, including those that may be consistent with international trade rules (e.g., very high tariffs), affecting U.S. exports to 65 trading partners and country groups accounting for 99 percent of U.S. goods trade and 87 percent of U.S. services trade.

-Some of the more notable highlights of the NTE report related to mainland China and Hong Kong are outlined below.
-A copy of the report is available at https://ustr.gov/sites/default/files/2019_National_Trade_Estimate_Report.pdf.
+Some of the more notable highlights of the NTE report related to mainland China and Hong Kong are outlined below, and a copy of the report is available here.

-The report discuses a range of issues related to tariffs, technology transfer and the Made in China 2025 industrial plan, SOEs, industrial and fisheries subsidies, excess capacity, indigenous innovation, technology transfer, investment restrictions, administrative licensing, standards, secure and controllable information and communication technology policies, encryption, competition policy, issues related to pharmaceuticals/cosmetics/medical devices, export restraints, value-added tax rebates for exports, mainland China’s import ban on remanufactured products and recyclable materials, standards, discriminatory testing and documentation requirements for imported cosmetics and personal care products, government procurement, trade remedies, intellectual property rights, services, agriculture, transparency and mainland China’s legal framework.
+The report discusses a range of issues related to tariffs, technology transfer and the Made in China 2025 industrial plan, SOEs, industrial and fisheries subsidies, excess capacity, indigenous innovation, technology transfer, investment restrictions, administrative licensing, standards, secure and controllable information and communication technology policies, encryption, competition policy, issues related to pharmaceuticals/cosmetics/medical devices, export restraints, value-added tax rebates for exports, mainland China’s import ban on remanufactured products and recyclable materials, trade remedies, government procurement, mainland China’s corporate social credit system, intellectual property rights, agriculture, services and transparency.

 Among other things, the report highlights mainland China’s imposition of additional tariffs on a range of U.S. products in retaliation for the additional tariffs imposed by the United States under Section 232 of the Trade Expansion Act of 1962 and Section 301 of the Trade Act of 1974.
-It discusses on-going efforts by the U.S. government to address long-standing concerns in the area of technology transfer through Section 301 enforcement and describes the Made in China 2025 plan as “emblematic of China’s evolving and increasingly sophisticated approach to ‘indigenous innovation,’ which is evident in numerous supporting and related industrial plans.”
-The goal of these plans, according to the report, is to “replace foreign technologies, products and services with Chinese technologies, products and services in the China market through any means possible so as to equip Chinese companies to dominate international markets.”
+It describes the Made in China 2025 plan as “emblematic of an evolving and increasingly sophisticated approach to ‘indigenous innovation,’ which is also evident in numerous supporting and related industrial plans.”
+The goal of these plans, according to the report, is to “replace foreign technologies, products and services with Chinese technologies, products and services in the China market and, with this foundation, to enable Chinese companies to dominate the international markets.”

 While the United States continues to believe that Hong Kong generally provides robust IPR protection and enforcement and maintains a dedicated and effective enforcement capacity, a judicial system that supports enforcement efforts with deterrent fines and criminal sentences, and youth education programmes that discourage IPR-infringing activities, the report again points out that Hong Kong’s “failure to modernize its copyright system has allowed it to become vulnerable to digital copyright piracy, particularly from streaming websites and illicit streaming devices.”
-According to the report, in the absence of an updated copyright system the Hong Kong Customs and Excise Department has stepped up enforcement actions against digital piracy.
-An additional concern is that, although HKCED routinely seizes IPR-infringing products arriving from mainland China and elsewhere, U.S. stakeholders report that counterfeit pharmaceuticals, luxury goods and other infringing products continue to transit Hong Kong in significant quantities destined for both the local market and markets outside of Hong Kong.
+According to the report, while the Hong Kong Customs and Excise Department investigates IP crimes and routinely seizes IP-infringing products arriving from mainland China and elsewhere, U.S. stakeholders continue to report that counterfeit pharmaceuticals, luxury goods and other infringing products continue to enter Hong Kong in significant quantities destined for both the local market and markets outside of Hong Kong.